FreeSync vs G-Sync – Which Is Best?

 FreeSync

-Like G-Sync, AMD’s FreeSync is a step up from VSync and performs very similarly to Nvidia’s tech.
-In other words, it synchronizes the monitor’s refresh rate with the GPU’s output.
+Like G-Sync, AMD’s FreeSync is a step up from VSync and performs very analogously to Nvidia’s tech.
+In other words, it synchronizes the monitor’s refresh rate with the GPU’s actual output.

 Despite sounding relatively similar and delivering essentially the same result, there is a reason why FreeSync is generally considered the preferred option.